Get started by searching below:

 How can types of elder abuse be prevented?

 The many types of elder abuse can be prevented in different ways.
-For example, the Centers for Disease Control and Prevention (CDC) recommends checking in with older people — especially if other loved ones do not live nearby.
+For example, the CDC recommends checking in with older people, especially if other loved ones do not live nearby.

-These include your local Adult Protective Service office and long-term care ombudsman offices.
+These include your local Adult Protective Services office and long-term care ombudsman offices.
 Always call 911 for immediate danger.

 Julie Rivers HeadshotReviewed by:Julie Rivers, MBA